- ICH GCP

 Detailed Description

-Employees at The Ohio State University (OSU) with prediabetes will participate in a standard lifestyle intervention for diabetes prevention.
+Employees at the Ohio State University (OSU) with prediabetes participated in a standard lifestyle intervention (Group Lifestyle Balance) for diabetes prevention.

-The impact of the enhanced intervention will be evaluated at 4, 12 and 18 months from baseline to determine if implementing early enhanced training helps participants achieve and maintain weight loss similar to those who received the standard intervention.
+The impact of the augmented intervention compared to the standard intervention was determined at 4, 12 and 18 months from baseline to determine if implementing early enhanced training helped participants achieve and maintain weight loss similar to those who received the standard intervention.

 Study Type